mewsubi/InfiniteMC/README.md

 - One way is to go to <https://mcversions.net/> and find the server.jar and client.jar for the version you're interested in
 - Another way is to go to the .minecraft folder (Windows), and go to /versions and find the .jar file based on the version.
 There will also be a .json file, which will contain a link to server.jar

+### Obsfucation
+The Minecraft .jar files are obsfucated & optimized by a program called ProGuard.
+In essence, this means that the code is almost unreadable, as all variable, method, and class names will be coverted to nonsensical names like `a`, `aa`, `aaa`.
+However, this program also generates a .txt file containing the mappings from the nonsensical (obsfucated) names, back to the originals.